-Pursuant to the Investor Rights Agreement, so long as each of G2S2 and MATCO (together with their respective affiliates) continue to own at least 50% of their respective initial 1.5 Lien Notes, each of G2S2 and MATCO are entitled to, nominate one director to the board of directors, among other things.
+Pursuant to the Investor Rights Agreement, so long as each of G2S2 and MATCO (together with their respective affiliates) continue to own at least 50% of their respective initial 1.5 Lien Notes, each of G2S2 and MATCO are entitled to nominate one director to the board of directors, among other things.
 Immediately subsequent to the closing of the Recapitalization Transaction, Mr. Armoyan was appointed to the board of directors as G2S2's director nominee and Mr. Mathison was designated as the director nominee of MATCO.

-The Investor Rights Agreement also provides the investor parties thereto, including G2S2 and MATCO, with antidilution rights for the opportunity to subscribe for their pro rata portion, on an as-converted common share basis, of any proposed issuance, sale or exchange of equity or debt securities (or securities convertible or exchangeable into equity or debt securities, excluding employee compensation securities under board of directors approved compensation plans), subject to certain conditions.
+MATCO and G2S2's nomination right expired upon the conversion of their respective 1.5 Lien Notes pursuant to the Conversion Incentive Program.
+The Investor Rights Agreement also provides the investor parties thereto, including G2S2 and MATCO, with anti-dilution rights for the opportunity to subscribe for their pro rata portion, on an as-converted common share basis, of any proposed issuance, sale or exchange of equity or debt securities under board of directors approved compensation plans), subject to certain conditions.
+The anti-dilution rights under the Investors Rights Agreement terminates as to each investor at such time as the investor (together with its affiliates) ceases to beneficially own, or exercise control or direction over, at least 5% of the outstanding common shares of the Company on an as-converted basis.